seve-rin-g/ravenslike/README.md

 ## Previous implementation

-This problem was an early programming contract for me just post-undergrad in a Cognitive Science lab at UCLA, done in MatLab.
+This problem was an early MATLAB programming contract for me just post-undergrad in a Cognitive Science lab at UCLA with G. Schauer.